 Congress created the Public Service Loan Forgiveness program in 2007, and President Barack Obama’s administration expanded it in 2012.
 Its purpose is to offer low-paid public service workers some relief from their student loan debt.

 Borrowers first sign up for an income-driven repayment (IDR) plan, which limits their monthly payments to a percentage of their income.
 (Note: The government has expanded the type of repayment programs eligible for PSLF.
 Click here for the latest details.)

-Then, after borrowers make payments for 10 years, their remaining federal student loans are forgiven.
+Then, after borrowers make payments for 10 years (while working at a qualifying workplace), their remaining federal student loans are forgiven.

 Public Service Loan Forgiveness sounds like a fabulous (and well-deserved) option for our public servants.
 So what’s the problem?